sinasartip/Portfolio-Managment-with-Beta-Weighted-Delta/README.md

             Beta : beta weighting of your stocks  delta R^2 : wellness of fit of the beta

+    grabData(linesToSkip = 1)
+        Input :
+            linesToSkip : by default the first line of stocks.txt is tickers.
+The code is asked to skip this line.
+If it does not it will treat the phrase tickers as a symble.
+        Output :
+            Saves a file called data.csv in the correlation folder.
+The file includes everything you requested to download.

 ```
 [Back To The Top](#read-me-template)